Discovering Data Structures: Nearest Neighbor Search and Beyond: Introduction

 \section{Introduction}

-{ \begin{quote}\emph{Can deep learning models be trained to discover data structures from scratch?}\end{quote}} There are several motivations for this question.
+{ \begin{quote} \end{quote}} There are several motivations for this question.
 The first is scientific.
 Deep learning models are increasingly performing tasks once considered exclusive to humans, from image recognition and mastering the game of Go to engaging in natural language conversations.
 Designing data structures and algorithms, along with solving complex math problems, are particularly challenging tasks.
 They require searching through a vast combinatorial space with a difficult to define structure.
 It is therefore natural to ask what it would take for deep learning models to solve such problems.
-There are already promising signs: these models have discovered fast matrix-multiplication algorithms \citep{fawzi2022discovering}, solved SAT problems \citep{selsam2018learning}, and learned optimization algorithms for various learning tasks \citep{garg2022can, akyurek2022learning, fu2023transformers, von2023transformers}.
-In this work, we investigate the problem of data structure discovery, with a focus on nearest neighbor search.
+There are already promising signs: these models have discovered fast matrix-multiplication algorithms \citep{fawzi2022discovering}, solved SAT problems \citep{selsam2018learning}, and learned optimization algorithms for various learning tasks \citep{garg2022can, fu2023transformers, von2023transformers}.

 The second motivation is practical.
 Data structures are ubiquitous objects that enable efficient querying.
 Traditionally, they have been designed to be worst-case optimal and therefore agnostic to the underlying data and query distributions.
 However, in many applications there are patterns in these distributions that can be exploited to design more efficient data structures.
 This has motivated recent work on learning-augmented data structures which leverages knowledge of the data distribution to modify existing data structures with predictions \citep{lykouris2018better, ding2020alex, lin2022learning, mitzenmacher2022algorithms}.
 In much of this work, the goal of the learning algorithm is to learn distributional properties of the data, while the underlying query algorithm/data structure is hand-designed.
 Though this line of work clearly demonstrates the potential of leveraging distributional information, it still relies on expert knowledge to incorporate learning into such structures.
-In our work, we ask if it is possible to go one step further and let deep learning models discover entire data structures and query algorithms in an end-to-end manner.
+It is natural to ask if we can go a step further and let deep learning models discover entire data structures and query algorithms in an end-to-end manner.